mtumilowicz/git-notes/README.md

             4455fa9 HEAD@{1}: commit: Update preface. // New commit
             git reset 4455fa9
 * git reflog
+    * Often, the quickest way is to use a tool called git reflog.
+      * As you’re working, Git silently records what your HEAD is every time you change it.
+      * Each time you commit or change branches, the reflog is updated.
+      * reflog data is kept in the .git/logs/ directory
+      * suppose rm -Rf .git/logs/
+        * How can
+          you recover that commit at this point
+        * One way is to use the git fsck utility, which checks your database for integrity.
+If you run it with the --full option, it shows you all objects that aren’t pointed to by another object:
+        * In this case, you can see your missing commit after the string “dangling commit”.
+You can recover it the same way, by adding a branch that points to that SHA-1.
     * If everything is broken, you can use git reflog.
 It will show you a list of events that happened on your local repository.
 Copy the hash of the event before your mistake, and then run
     * Git’s reflog (or reference log) is updated whenever a commit pointer is updated (like a HEAD pointer or branch pointer)